Kittiwakes upon the Tyne

 Clock Tower – Guildhall

-During the following two seasons, Kittiwakes continued to return to the Guildhall Clocktower and peacefully nested without any disturbance or signs of anti-bird deterrents from Newcastle City Council.
+During the following two seasons, Kittiwakes continued to return to the Guildhall Clocktower and peacefully nested without any disturbance or signs of any anti-bird deterrents from Newcastle City Council.

 Kittiwakes nesting